swarna987456/UK_Train_Rides_Project/readme.md

 Visit the https://trainridesproject.streamlit.app/ to see the dashboard and visuals dataset link: dataset link: https://mavenanalytics.io/challenges/maven-rail-challenge/32

-All the Analysis is done by using Python programming tools used: Jupyter notebook, Plotly for creating plots, Streamlit for the application
+Analysis is done by using Python programming tools used: Jupyter notebook, Plotly for creating plots, Streamlit for the application